uchicago-library/mlc_ucla/README.md

 ## Converting FileMaker to Linked Data

 Getting data from FileMaker to the triplestore is a multi-step process.
+Because OCHRE is the new definitive location for this data, I don't expect this process to ever be used again, however it may be useful for future projects involving FileMaker Pro.

-First, export the FileMaker database as a sequence of XLSX files.
+To get data out of FileMaker Pro and into linked data triples, start by exporting the FileMaker database as a sequence of XLSX files.
 Then import those XLSX files into a local SQLite database, and finally produce triples from that SQLite database.

 You need to use FileMaker 18 to work with this database.
 Do not upgrade to FileMaker 19.